valkey-io/valkey-doc/commands/monitor.md

-`MONITOR` is a debugging command that streams back every command processed by the Redis server.
+`MONITOR` is a debugging command that streams back every command processed by the Valkey server.
 It can help in understanding what is happening to the database.
-This command can both be used via `redis-cli` and via `telnet`.
+This command can both be used via `valkey-cli` and via `telnet`.

-The ability to see all the requests processed by the server is useful in order to spot bugs in an application both when using Redis as a database and as a distributed caching system.
+The ability to see all the requests processed by the server is useful in order to spot bugs in an application both when using Valkey as a database and as a distributed caching system.

 ```
-$ redis-cli monitor
+$ valkey-cli monitor
 1339518083.107412 [0 127.0.0.1:60866] "keys" "*"
 1339518087.877697 [0 127.0.0.1:60866] "dbsize"
 1339518090.420270 [0 127.0.0.1:60866] "set" "x" "6"